Kalen Thornton

-Kalen Bruce Thornton (born May 12, 1982, in Dallas, Texas) is a former American football linebacker in the National Football League for the Dallas Cowboys.
-He played college football at the University of Texas.
+Kalen Bruce Thornton (born May 12, 1982, in Dallas, Texas) is an American former professional football player who was a linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Texas Longhorns.

 Early years

 Thornton attended St. Mark's School of Texas.
 He played 2 years at fullback.
 As a senior, he was converted into a linebacker and also played.
 He recorded 86 tackles, 16 sacks, 4 fumble recoveries, 2 forced fumbles and 24 carries for 232 yards.
 During his three seasons, he helped the team achieve a 26–3 record and win a league title.